top of page

 Yemen

 The Yemen oil war has lead to the starvation death of more than 1 million civilians mainly children.
+(Children starved to death for oil).
 The oil fields of Shabwa have become the new battleground.
 The battle moves to the oil-rich provinces of Marib and Shabwa with its highly prized oil fields.
 The coastal province in Yemen’s south has moved center-stage in the ongoing war to exploit fossil fuel resources in recent times.
 Read More

 Venezuela